 Distance: 6.7 miles (10.89 km)

 Difficulty: Mainly across fields & a small bit of road walking.
 Be in no doubt…this is a hilly walk & may be muddy at times.
 There are also numerous stiles, some of which are not in the best condition & also there are lots with no gaps for dogs, so you’ll need to lift!
-Also, expect livestock, mainly sheep, but there were a few cows, all of which didn’t bother me
+Also, expect livestock, mainly sheep, but there may a few cows

 Public toilets: The Plough Inn at the start & end in Everdon